euroscipy/euroscipy_proceedings/papers/helge_eichhorn/eichhorn.rst

 * Planetary ephemerides (``jplephem``)

 Another advantage is Python's friendliness to beginners.
-In the US Python was the most popular language for teaching introductory computer science (CS) courses at top-ranked CS-departments in 2014 [PGu14]_.
+In the United States Python was the most popular language for teaching introductory computer science (CS) courses at top-ranked CS-departments in 2014 [PGu14]_.
 Astrodynamicists are rarely computer scientist but mostly aerospace engineers, physicists and mathematicians.
 Most graduates of these disciplines have only little programming experience.
 Moving to Python could therefore lower the barrier of entry significantly.

 It is also beneficial that the scientific Python ecosystem is open-source compared to the MATLAB environment and commercial Fortran compilers which require expensive licenses.

+Thus we decided to design and implement a proof-of-concept astrodynamics library in Python.

 Requirements for the Plyades Library
 ------------------------------------